Disease Guide ·Asthma ·2026

 What Causes Asthma in Cats

-The immune system overreacts to inhaled allergens — dust, pollen, cigarette smoke, scented litter, air fresheners, and mold.
-This triggers inflammation and constriction of the airways.
-The exact cause varies by cat, and some triggers are never identified.
-Stress and cold air can worsen attacks.
-It's similar to human asthma in mechanism.
+Immune overreaction to allergens - dust, pollen, smoke, scented litter, air fresheners, mold.
+Some triggers are never identified.
+Stress and cold air worsen attacks.
 Affects roughly 1-5% of all cats

 Symptoms - What to Watch For

-Persistent coughing, often mistaken for hairballs.
-Wheezing or labored breathing.
-Open-mouth breathing during attacks (cats normally breathe through their nose).
-Squatting low with neck extended while coughing.
+Persistent coughing (mistaken for hairballs).
+Wheezing, labored breathing.
+Open-mouth breathing.
+Squatting low with extended neck.
 Rapid breathing at rest.
-Lethargy and reduced activity.
-Blue gums during severe attacks — this is an emergency.
+Lethargy.
+Blue gums = emergency.
 Often misdiagnosed as hairball problems for months

 Diagnosis - $200-$500